 - Fish tank

 - Settling basin for solid waste

 - Bio-filter for nitrification

-- Pumps for circulating water
+- Water pumps for circulating water

 Note that the total number of basic elements may vary with the design.
 As aquaponic has been developed by many independent inventors all over the world, the concepts can vary greatly.